deepinx/enhanced-ssh-mxnet/README.md

-## Enhanced SSH, single stage face detector
+## Enhanced SSH with landmark localization

-Add landmark localization using ONet of MTCNN
+Add landmark localization using ONet of MTCNN to original SSH method

 Widerface result, by pyramid testing.